benhoyt/benhoyt.github.com/writings/how-to-apply.md

 Specific, engaging, and real!
 It could still be improved, for example, by describing how the automation helped the team: "this cut down our deployment time from 2 hours to 15 minutes".
 But it's already a lot better than the first version.

-Initially I qualified "Don't use ChatGPT" with "or if you do, be careful".
-But my strong recommendation is: just don't.
-At least as of September 2023, all it'll make you do is sound like a robot.

-Do better prompts help?
-A better prompt can improve the wording.
-However, it's not going to magically create content based on your personal experience.
-So just write that yourself.
-That said, running it through a spelling and grammar checker is a good idea.

 If you're not a native English speaker, that's okay -- I'd much rather see imperfect writing that reflects your experience than flawless prose that doesn't.

+Do better prompts help ChatGPT sound more real?
+Yes, a better prompt can improve the wording.
+However, it's not going to magically write text based on your personal experience.
+You can definitely use a spelling and grammar checker on your writing, but please, make sure it's *your* writing.

 ## Don't use flowery prose